+Equality impact Screening Community & Wolch Longway Impact Accessory and 22

-Community & Welsh Language Impact Assessments 22
+Community & Welsh Language Impact Assessments Haited National Communities of the Pick to a fit the Obited (UNICEO) 22

-United Nations Conventions for the Rights of the Child (UNCRC) 22-23
+United Nations Conventions for the Rights of the Child (UNCRC) The property of Children & Young Boards in this Conventation.
+22-23

 Engagement of Children & Young People in this Consultation 23

 Need for places and the impact on accessibility of schools 23

 Surplus Places/Capacity issues 23

 Capital Costs/Capital Receipts 23

 Housing developments 23-24

 Human Resources 24

 Partnerships 24

 24-25

 Section 7: Evaluation of Present Arrangements

 Latest Estyn Inspection 25

 Quality and Standards in Education 25-26

 Standards 26

 Wellbeing & Attitudes to Learn 26

 Teaching & Learning Experience 26

-Care, Support & Guidance 26
+o Care, Support & Guidance 26

 Leadership & Management 26

 Impact of the Proposal 27-28

 Section 8: Overview of the New School Proposal

 Admission no and arrangements and no. of nursery places 27-28

 Age range

 Pupil places

 Capacity

-Location
+• Location

 Category school and language

 Schedule of accommodation

 List of facilities provided under the Proposal

 School Catchment Area 28

 Transition arrangements 28

-in an 28
+- Tranomori arrangomorito 28

 Section 9: Pro-forma 29

-20
+5

 Appendix 1: Equality Impact Assessment

 Appendix 2: Community and Welsh Language Impact Assessment